kzbox/FlappyBird/README.md

-# This project is a game like "Flappy Bird"
+# Making a game like "Flappy Bird"